California voters deny rent control and raising minimum wage, and other Prop results

 Ten state measures were on the California ballot in the Nov.
 5 general election, with propositions focusing on policies relating to crime, rent control and the right to marry.

-The results listed below are as of Wednesday, Nov.
-6 with 100% of Election night precincts partially reporting, courtesy of electionresults.sos.ca.gov.
+The results listed below are with 100% of election night precincts partially reporting, courtesy of electionresults.sos.ca.gov, and will continue to be updated as votes continue to be counted.
 The results will be certified by Dec.
 13. The support and opposition listed for each proposition are as stated on California ballots.

 *Denotes that the race is still active and the results have not yet been called by the Associated Press